 However, Rescher strongly opposes the fashionable nihilism of a “post-philosophical” age.
 Notwithstanding concession to the pervasive pluralism of the times he maintains a traditionalistic dedication to a philosophical search for truth.
 Granting that people’s views are of course bound to reflect differences in backgrounds of experience and that they are also bound to differ constitutionally as well.
 The undeniable diversity of the human circumstances do not support scepticism or indifferent relativism because objectivity is preserved through the circumstances that certain issues resolutions are impersonally and objectively appropriate once those circumstances are given.

 An extensive anthology of Rescher’s collected papers has been published by ONTOS Verlag of Frankfurt.
 With well over 120 papers in some seventeen volumes, this collection offers a panoramic overview of Rescher’s work in many areas of philosophy and conveys a vivid impression of his doctrinal views and philosophical methods.

-of age, Rescher continues to be active in teaching philosophy at the
+eighty years of age, Rescher continues to be active in teaching philosophy at

 Some ideas and innovations associated eponymously with Rescher’s name are:

 Rescher Quantifier in symbolic logic.